lucene4ir/lucene4ir/README.md

 Again assuming that you are using the IntelliJ IDE, create the following run configurations.
 Go to the Run menu, and select Edit Configurations.
 In the top left hand side of the Run/Debug Configurations window, click the add button (+) to add a new configuration, and select Application.
 Repeat and set up for the following apps.

+- IndexerApp
+	- Name: IndexerApp
+	- Main Class: lucene4ir.IndexerApp
+	- Program Arguments: params/index_params.xml
+	- Working Directory: ~/lucene4ir
+- RetrievalApp
+	- Name: RetrievalApp
+	- Main Class: lucene4ir.RetrievalApp
+	- Program Arguments: params/retrieval_params.xml
-- Name: IndexerApp, Main Class: lucene4ir.IndexerApp, Program Arguments, params/index_params.xml, Working Directory ~/lucene4ir
+	- Working Directory ~/lucene4ir
+- ExampleStatsApp
+	- Name: ExampleStatsApp
-- Name: RetrievalApp, Main Class: lucene4ir.RetrievalApp, Program Arguments, params/retrieval_params.xml, Working Directory ~/lucene4ir
+	- Main Class: lucene4ir.ExampleStatsApp
+	- Program Arguments: params/example_stats_params.xml
-- Name: ExampleStatsApp, Main Class: lucene4ir.ExampleStatsApp, Program Arguments, params/example_stats_params.xml, Working Directory ~/lucene4ir
+	- Working Directory ~/lucene4ir

 Now that you have these applications set up, you can try them out.
 First, run the IndexerApp, which given index_params.xml, will index the CACM collection.
 It will take about 30 seconds.